NkosiMlaba/Facial-Recognition-Attendance-System/README.md

 - Easy enrollment of students and employees
 - Recording for arrival and departure
 - Implemented concurrent checking for new user additions and ensure timely recognition of their faces
+- Camera feed pause button
+- Support for linux and windows, with os detection at runtime

 ## System requirements:
 - Java